Try Radar for free

 In brief

-• Check access limits before relying on a live scan.
-Radar cannot scan sites behind logins, paywalls, or aggressive bot protection, so use JSON import for a URL snapshot instead.
+• Check access limits before depending on the workflow.
+Radar does not scan sites behind logins, paywalls, or heavy bot protection, although a JSON URL snapshot can still be visualized.

 What to do